springcomp/optimized-azerty-win/README.md

 Please, note that this allows typing a `` ` `` (GRAVE ACCENT) character, known to developers as "backtick", even though this character is conspicuously absent from the list of supported characters mandated by the standard.

 <sup><sup>
-¹ The 'COMBINING INVERTED BREVE' character does not have a non-spacing equivalent and is replaced by the 'MODIFIER LETTER SMALL TOP HALF O' visual approximation.
+¹ The 'COMBINING INVERTED BREVE' character does not have a non-combining equivalent and is replaced by the 'MODIFIER LETTER SMALL TOP HALF O' visual approximation.
 ² For some reason, the 'DOUBLE GRAVE ACCENT' is positioned at the bottom of the text.
-³ The 'COMBINING DOT BELOW' character does not have a non-spacing equivalent and is replaced by the 'FULL STOP' visual approximation.
+³ The 'COMBINING DOT BELOW' character does not have a non-combining equivalent and is replaced by the 'FULL STOP' visual approximation.
-⁴ THe 'COMBINING COMMA BELOW' character does not have a non-spacing equivalent and is replaced by the 'COMMA' visual approximation.
+⁴ THe 'COMBINING COMMA BELOW' character does not have a non-combining equivalent and is replaced by the 'COMMA' visual approximation.
 </sup></sup>